GIFT: Games as Informal Training for Generalizable LLMs: Detailed Training settings

 Following the RAGEN framework based on VeRL~\cite{sheng2024hybridflow}, we utilize the stable $\text{StarPO}^*$ algorithm.
 The key improvements in $\text{StarPO}^*$ are DAPO \cite{yu2025dapo} and trajectory filtering.
 DAPO removes the KL-term and employs a clip-higher strategy.
 The trajectory filtering is based on variance, where only the top 25\% of trajectories with the highest variance are retained for each round.

 Regarding hyperparameters, each setting runs a maximum of 250 rollout-upodate iterations, with the group size fixed to 16.
 During training, we fixed the random seed to generate the task prompts to ensure reproducibility.
+We use $\tau=4$ for Qwen2.5-1.5B and $\tau=1$ for Qwen2.5-7B as fixed training settings across all CST experiments for each model scale.
+Exploring adaptive or task-dependent block lengths is left for future work.

 The maximum number of turns for each sub-task is determined by the nature of the task.
 For single-turn tasks such as \textit{Math} and \textit{Matrix Games}, the maximum number of turns is 1.
 For multi-turn tasks, the maximum turns for \textit{TicTacToe} is set to 5, since the game involves a 3x3 grid, and the game will always end after the 5th turn.
 In \textit{Who's the Spy}, the maximum turns is 3, consisting of two description rounds and one voting round.
-In mixed training, the \texttt{max\_turn} is set to the maximum number of turns across all sub-tasks.
-In nested training, the \texttt{max\_turn} is the sum of the maximum number of turns for all sub-tasks.
+In mixed training and CST, the \texttt{max\_turn} is set to the maximum number of turns across all sub-tasks.

 The model is optimized using Generalized Advantage Estimation (GAE) with $\gamma = 1.0$ and $\lambda = 1.0$, along with the Adam optimizer where $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
 We also apply entropy regularization with a coefficient $\beta = 0.001$.
 The reward is defined as 1 for success and 0 for failure, with a reward of 0.5 assigned to draws in \textit{TicTacToe}.
 The format penalty of $-0.1$ is applied.
-In addition, for the $\text{F + I}_3$ setting with the 1.5B model, nested training is performed after a brief warm-up stage using a small amount of mixed-task data.
-This design is motivated by the observation that directly training the 1.5B model from the base initialization on the full combination of all tasks leads to unstable optimization and frequent failure to complete all sub-tasks.
-The warm-up phase serves as a cold-start mitigation strategy, enabling the model to acquire basic competence across individual tasks before being exposed to the more challenging nested training objective.

-In multi-task settings, both mixed and nested training scenarios involve an equal number of tasks, ensuring fairness in task comparison.
+In multi-task settings, both mixed training and CST scenarios involve an equal number of tasks, ensuring fairness in task comparison.